Brooks’ 23 leads Houston past Oklahoma State, 63-53

 BIG PICTURE

-Houston: The Cougars, who received votes in the latest AP poll, may very well sneak their way into the top 25 next week.
+Houston: The victory leaves the Cougars 8-0 for just the third time in school history and the first time since 1969-70.
+Houston, which received votes in the latest AP poll, may very well sneak its way into the top 25 next week.
 The game represented a nice bounce-back performance by Davis, whose two previous games were his lowest-scoring of the season, including a season-low six points on 2-of-11 shooting Tuesday night in a 79-56 win over Lamar.

 UP NEXT